For Immediate Release

-“As the climate crisis progresses, it’s completely indefensible for the Biden Administration to continue to sanction the logging of these critical old growth forests,” said Trout, one of the tree-sitters.
-“While our politicians decry the continued destruction of the Amazon rainforest in Brazil, they are conspicuously silent as our own rainforests are lost to industrial logging.”
+“As our communities experience first hand the ravages of the climate crisis, it’s completely indefensible for the Biden Administration to continue to sanction the logging of these critical old growth forests,” said Sara Jaymes, an organizer with Cascadia Forest Defenders.
+“While our politicians decry the continued destruction of rainforests abroad, they are silent as our own rainforests are clearcut for private profit.”

-The timber sale is in the McKenzie River drinking watershed, and would have significant impacts to two of the McKenzie’s major tributaries, Olallie and Anderson Creeks.
-Hundreds of thousands of Southern Willamette Valley residents rely on the McKenzie for their drinking water.
+The timber sale is in the McKenzie River drinking watershed, and would have significant impacts to the river, and to two of its major tributaries, Olallie and Anderson Creeks.
+Hundreds of thousands of Southern Willamette Valley residents rely on the McKenzie river for their drinking water.
 Cool, clean drinking water is also critical to provide habitat for imperiled fish species including bull trout and coho salmon.